6 Most Famous Legends and Stories of the Great Wall of China

 When the supervisor heard this, he dared not pursue the matter any further, and then the brick remained where it was, and no one moved it.
 Now this brick is still left on the Jiayuguan Citadel.

 The Great Wall of China was built in some of the most inhospitable terrain in the world, including high mountains and wild deserts.
-According to legend, during the construction of Jiayuguan Pass of the Great Wall, thousands of thousands of stone strips 2 metres long, 0.5 metres wide and 0.3 metres thick were needed.
+According to legend, during the construction of Jiayuguan Pass of the Great Wall, thousands of stone strips 2 metres long, 0.5 metres wide and 0.3 metres thick were needed.
 The craftsmen cut the strips in Black Mountain, which however could not be lifted by people, pulled by carts, or transported because of the high mountains and long roads.
 Everyone was troubled while cutting the stone strips.
 The winter season was coming soon.
 The stone bars had not yet been brought out of the mountains.
 If the work was delayed, they wouldn’t receive any money for the work.

 Everyone sighed and groaned.
 At that moment, there was a sudden gurgling of thunder from the top of the mountain and from the white clouds came floating brocade fabric, which many craftsmen soon caught.
 Hidden on it were a few lines of writing.